lorenzoongithub/blockchaincalm/README.md

 # [blockchaincalm](https://lorenzoongithub.github.io/blockchaincalm/)

-blockchaincalm is a web app to experiment with Blockchain technology.
+blockchaincalm is a web app for experimenting with Blockchain technology from your computer/laptop (no great support for mobile devices).

-if you don't like being told things as much as you like coming to the conclusion yourself then [play with blockchaincalm](https://lorenzoongithub.github.io/blockchaincalm/)
+It runs on any modern browser (Chrome, Firefox, IE edge).

 <img src='blockchaincalm.png' alt='blockchain calm in action]' />